leofavre/web-components-seo/README.md

 Google can always see static HTML content on the page, in standard or custom HTML tags.

-When it comes to Javascript-rendered content, Google completely ignores custom HTML tags, but not standard HTML tags.
+When it comes to Javascript-rendered content, Google completely ignores custom HTML tags but not standard ones.